Chinatowns in Oceania: New Zealand

-There is an overall strong Southeast Asian presence in many of the country's urban areas.
-Many Taiwanese and Cantonese settlers from Hong Kong also live permanently in New Zealand, and in recent years New Zealand universities have been attractive to overseas students from Southeast Asia.
+There is an overall strong Asian presence in many of the country's urban areas.
+Many Taiwanese and Cantonese settlers from Hong Kong also live permanently in New Zealand, and in recent years New Zealand universities have been attractive to overseas students from Asia.
 Chinatowns existed on Greys Avenue in Auckland and Haining Street in Wellington up until the 1970s, and there is a growing community in both Christchurch and Dunedin.

-The first early Chinese immigrants to New Zealand are Cantonese from Guangdong Province, and they went here for the Central Otago goldrush of 1861.
+The first early Chinese immigrants to New Zealand were Cantonese from Guangdong Province, who immigrated as a result of the Otago gold rush of 1861.
 The former Chinese gold-mining settlement near the present town of Lawrence is being restored as an open-air museum, as has a similar former settlement at Arrowtown.
 Because of this influx of Cantonese during the 1860s, there is a strong Chinese presence in Dunedin, which has the country's only traditional Chinese Garden.
-Recent mayor from 2004 to 2010, Peter Chin, is of Chinese descent.
+Recent mayor from 2004 to 2010, Peter Chin is of Chinese descent.
 During the late 19th century and early 20th century, the area between Rattray Street and Stafford Street at the southern end of the city's CBD had the highest concentration of Chinese businesses in the country, notably Choie (Charles) Sew Hoy's importing company.

 In the 1880s, openly sinophobic political ideology, especially in the heavily Chinese city of Dunedin, resulted in the New Zealand head tax, also known as the 'Poll Tax', aimed specifically at Chinese migrants.
-Racist violence towards Chinese people in New Zealand followed, such as the tragic murder of Joe Kum Yung by white supremacist Lionel Kerry.
-This attack occurred in Haining Street in Te Aro, Wellington, on 24 September 1905, in the centre of what once was a significant Chinatown.
+Racist violence towards Chinese people in New Zealand followed, such as the tragic murder of Joe Kum Yung by white supremacist Lionel Terry.
+This attack occurred in Haining Street in Te Aro, Wellington, on 24 September 1905, in the centre of what was once was a significant Chinatown.

-Though Dunedin has no focussed Chinatown area per se, a large proportion of the businesses in northern George Street cater specifically for the large Eastern and Southeast Asian community centred on this part of the city.
+Though Dunedin has no specific Chinatown area per se, a large proportion of the businesses in northern George Street cater specifically for the large East and Southeast Asian community centred on this part of the city.

-Many Taiwanese and Cantonese settlers from Hong Kong also live permanently in New Zealand, and in recent years New Zealand universities have been attractive to overseas students from Southeast Asia.
-Other groups of Chinese travelled from South Korea, South Africa, Australia, Latin America, and other Pacific Islands.
+Other groups of Chinese travelled from South Korea, South Africa, Australia, Latin America, and the other Pacific Islands.
 Korean, Thai, Vietnamese, and Filipino culture are also prevalent in New Zealand's Chinatowns, making them multi-Asian places.

-In 2002, the New Zealand Government made a public apology to the Chinese for the poll tax that had been levied on their forefathers a century ago.
+In 2002, the New Zealand Government made a public apology to the Chinese for the poll tax that had been levied on their forebears a century ago.
+The apology was re-issued in Cantonese in 2023.

 Northern Mariana Islands

-Saipan, in the Northern Mariana Islands has a residential district known as "Chinatown".
+Saipan in the Northern Mariana Islands has a residential district known as "China Town" located outside Garapan.
 However, very few Chinese actually live there and most of the small groceries in the area are actually run by Koreans.